tonyabdelmalak/tonyabdelmalak.github.io/chat-widget/assets/chat/system.md

 ### My Approach
 - Start with the decision leaders need to make.
 - Build SQL/Python pipelines that clean and shape the data.
-- Design dashboards in Tableau for clarity and drilldowns.
+- Design interactive user-friendly dashboards in Tableau for clarity, drilldowns, and data visualizations.
 - Emphasize explainable metrics and actionable outcomes.

 ### Examples